 To acknowledge a Warning message, the O/Manual/Auto switch can be in any position.
 (It is not necessary to stop the generator set to acknowledge an inactive Warning condition.)
 To acknowledge a shutdown message with this button, the O/Manual/ Auto switch must be in the O position.
 Panel Lamp and Lamp Test Button: Press this button to turn the control panel lamps on or off.
 The lights will shut off after about ten minutes.
 Press and hold this button to test all front panel LEDs and meters.
 The meters will light one bar at a time.
+(Test can be enabled during genset operation.)

-Manual Run/Stop Button: This button starts and stops the set locally and will bypass Time Delay to Start and Stop sequences.
-The O/Manual/Auto switch must be in the Manual position to enable this button.
+Manual Run/Stop Button: This button starts and stops the generator set locally and will bypass Time Delay to Start and Stop sequences.
+The O/Manual/ Auto switch must be in the Manual position to enable this button.